TechieYuvraj/ReconX/README.md

 - Web API for programmatic access and automation.
 - User-friendly GUI for easy scan configuration and execution.

+## Upcomming Features
+- Integration with Vunerability Scanners.
+- Integration with Phishing Scanners.
+- Integration with XSS Scanners.
+- Integration with SQL Injection Scanners.
+- Integration with Network Scanners.
+- Integration with OSINT Tools.
+- Enhanced reporting capabilities.
+- Support for additional web crawling protocols.
+- Improved performance and scalability.
+- Enhanced user interface and user experience.
+- Integration with other security tools.

 ## Usage

 - CLI: Run `reconx.py` with appropriate flags to start scans.